codermomo/toy-trade-capture/README.md

 from the image `trade_capture-gateway` and enables forwarding requests to host machine at port `9999` to `my_gateway`'s port `8080`.
 This means requests to `localhost:9999` on the host is forwarded to `localhost:8080` in `my_gateway`.

-In a `docker compose` file, port publishing can be configured by the `ports` section under each service.
+Or, in a `docker compose` file, port publishing can be configured by the `ports` section under each service.

 Note that in a `Dockerfile`, the `EXPOSE` instruction is only used to indicate the packaged application will use the specified port.
 It does not publish the port by default.
 So one has to publish the ports manually as above.

 ##### Communication between Containers
-Communication between containers cannot be achieved directly by the method in the previous section `Communication from Host to Container`, because the `localhost` in each container is different from the `localhost` on the host, meaning that traffic will not be forward to other containers by default.
+Communication between containers cannot be achieved directly by the method in the previous section **Communication from Host to Container**, because the `localhost` in each container is different from the `localhost` on the host, meaning that traffic will not be forward to other containers by default.
 Also, publishing container ports to the host only for internal communication between containers does not sound a good practice and may lead to security threats.